satnaing/group1/use-cases/use-case2.md

 ### Trigger

-A request for countries' population information is sent to Scrum Master.
+A request for countries' population information is sent to User.

 ## MAIN SUCCESS SCENARIO

-1. Organizaiton request top populated countires information of the world, a continent and a region
+1. Organization request top populated countries information of the world, a continent and a region
-2. Scrum team extracts top populated countires population information of the world, a continent and a region.
+2. User extracts top populated countries population information of the world, a continent and a region.
-3. Scrum team provides report to Organization.
+3. User provides report to Organization.

 ## EXTENSIONS